Check out this great video

 The IACET Accredited Provider (AP) status tells the world:

-The International Assoc. of Safety Health Environmental Professionals (IASHEP) is pleased to announce that for a limited time we are offering our members a chance to "GRANDFATHER" our two new professional credentials.
+The International Assoc. of Safety Health Environmental Professionals (IASHEP) is pleased to announce that for a limited time our Board of Directors has extended to everyone a chance to "GRANDFATHER" our two new professional credentials.
 For $195.00, you can obtain either the Certified Construction Safety Health Compliance Officer (CCSHCO) or the Certified Safety Health Compliance Officer (CSHCO).
 IASHEP is in the process of registering them with the United States Patent & Trademark Office (USPTO)

-Currently, IASHEP will allow our members the opportunity to grandfather these professional credentials without taking the course or test as long as our members have three years of documented direct work-related experience or a bachelor's degree in the safety, health or environmental field.
+Currently, IASHEP will allow our members the opportunity to grandfather these professional credentials without taking the course or test as long as our members have three years of documented direct work-related experience where safety, health or environmental responsibilities are part of your job or if you have an associated arts (AA) degree or a bachelor's degree in the safety, health or environmental field you qualify for these professional credentials.
 You must submit a current resume at the time you submit your registration and pay your fees.
 The cost for grandfathering these credentials is one hundred & ninety-five dollars ($195.00) per professional credential.

 Should you wish, you may apply for both professional credentials by paying $195.00 for each professional credential plus $100.00 for your IASHEP membership.
 You can download the registration form from the IASHEP website or contact Jack Podojil @ johnpodojil@iashep.org.